FutureVision-Labs/VIBE-IDE/devlog-019-music-modals-magic-buttons.md

 - **Music & SFX Panel:** Click the button at the bottom of your file browser
 - **Implement Buttons:** Ask Cursy to create or modify a file, then click the buttons!
 - **Pixabay Assets:** Click around Cursy's Corner and explore!
+- **Cursy's Notes:** Click the corkboard to open your personal notes modal
+- **Cursy's Bookshelf:** Click the bookcase to browse coding resources

 As always, **report bugs, suggest features, and join our Discord** - we love hearing from you! 💬